alanjb/2As/README.md

 # pix design guide
-This project currents has components
+This project currently has designs for the following components:
 - Navigation Menu
-- Pages (article)
+- Pages (articles)
 - Sections
+- Modals
+- Buttons
+- Forms
+- Cards

+In the works:
+- Discover

 To start the react application, run